micwan88/micwan88.github.io/_posts/linux/2017-09-11-redirect-raspberrypi-screen.md

 categories: linux raspberrypi
 ---

-## How to redirect screen to PC from raspberry pi

 This article is talking about raspbian in raspberry pi and there is lightdm (X Display Manager) in raspbian running by default.

 As X system is working over network in nature, so there are many ways to redirect raspberry pi screen and they are as below: